qclic/qclic.github.io/README.md

 # Introduction

-This repository is the source repository for the SecOS documentation built using [Docusaurus](https://docusaurus.io/).
+This repository is the source repository for the InfisecOS documentation built using [Docusaurus](https://docusaurus.io/).
 Docusaurus is an open-source website generator tool developed by Meta, based on React, for creating, maintaining, and deploying static websites.

 ## Development